by Bright Ugochukwu

 When moving to or investing in Lagos, the debate often boils down to one thing: Lagos Island vs. Lagos Mainland.

 These two areas are like night and day, with distinct lifestyles, costs, and opportunities.
-So, where should you call home or park your money?

 Here’s a table summarizing the differences between Lagos Island and Lagos Mainland: